cnorburn/ShoppingBasket/README.md

-#Pricing a basket
+# Pricing a basket

 Write a program and associated unit tests that can price a basket of goods taking into account some special offers.

 The goods that can be purchased, together with their normal prices are:

-Markup : * Soup – 65p per tin
+* Soup – 65p per tin
 * Bread – 80p per loaf
 * Milk – £1.30 per bottle
 * Apples – £1.00 per bag

 Current special offers:

-Markup : * Apples have a 10% discount off their normal price this week
+* Apples have a 10% discount off their normal price this week
 * Buy 2 tins of soup and get a loaf of bread for half price

 The program should accept a list of items in the basket and output the subtotal, the special offer discounts and the final price.